AsherMorse/writing-arena/docs/2_Refactoring/ACTIVE_REFACTORING_OPPORTUNITIES.md

 ## 🔍 Analysis Summary

-After analyzing the codebase, I've identified **30 active refactoring opportunities** organized by priority and impact.
+After analyzing the codebase, I've identified **36 active refactoring opportunities** organized by priority and impact.
 Some refactoring has already been completed (batch ranking handler, time utils, API helpers), but several opportunities remain.

+**⚠️ CRITICAL ISSUE FOUND:** Random scores used as fallbacks in ResultsContent (#36) - All scores should come from LLM, not random numbers!

-**New Opportunities Found:** 10 additional refactoring opportunities identified (#21-30)
+**New Opportunities Found:** 16 additional refactoring opportunities identified (#21-36)

 **Last Updated:** January 2025